Suppliers face battle to meet plane order backlog

 After Airbus had to step in and buy some suppliers, the funding constraints could also lead to more consolidation between smaller suppliers.

-“I think if we’re going to continue at current production rates there will be no choice but to have consolidation in the second and third tier,” said David Baxt, the global head of aerospace and defense investment banking at Jefferies.
+“I think if we’re going to continue at current production rates there will be no choice but to have consolidation in the second and third tier,” said David Baxt, the global head of aerospace and defence investment banking at Jefferies.
+(Additional reporting by Rhys Jones, Cyril Altmeyer; Editing by Mark Potter)